Jasonium/DataCleaningProject/README.md

 The information above is adapted from the official data codebook at weblink http://web.archive.org/web/20140803224107/http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The raw data is tidied by run_Analysis.R, and a complete description of the tidied set can be found in Codebook.md.
+The data set is tidy as defined in [1].

+By using the data we acknowledge publication [2].

 #### The Output